juancadile/PyETR-myfork/docs/usage/view_construction.md

 Both are optional.
 The `=*` should not be confused with the `*` for introducing items to the issue structure.

-!!! abstract "Note for readers of *Reason and Inquiry*"
+!!! book "Note for readers of *Reason and Inquiry*"

     Note that the `base` representation of this view uses a notation for weights which is more familiar from *R&I*.
     ```